spicysoft/jp-www-gitlab-com/sites/uncategorized/source/pricing/licensing-faq/index.html.md

 ### Can I apply one license to multiple instances?

-You can apply one license to multiple instances if **the users on the instances**:
+You can apply one self-managed license to multiple self-managed instances if **the users on the instances**:

 - Are the same, or
 - Are a subset of your licensed production instance.